pglira/Point_cloud_tools_for_Matlab/README.md

 # Point cloud tools for Matlab

-**Note**: If you just want to align 2 point clouds with the ICP algorithm, check out a newer and simpler solution called **simpleICP**.
-You can find it on [Github](https://github.com/pglira/simpleICP) or at the [Matlab file exchange](https://de.mathworks.com/matlabcentral/fileexchange/81273-simpleicp).
+> **Note**: If you just want to align 2 point clouds with the ICP algorithm, check out a newer and simpler solution called [simpleICP](https://github.com/pglira/simpleICP) (also available at the [Matlab file exchange](https://de.mathworks.com/matlabcentral/fileexchange/81273-simpleicp)).
 However, if you want to work and visualize point clouds in Matlab, or you need a more flexible and powerful ICP algorithm to align > 2 point clouds at once, this here might be the right library for you.

 ## Documentation